Carmendelope/device-login-api/README.md

 Component in charge of login and registration of devices.

+Notice that the public api supports REST and gRPC request by means of the [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) that is launched when the server starts.

 ## Getting Started

 Any information required by the final user to use this repo.